 A Brief History

-Kenya has not always been called thus - in fact, the name is relatively new.
+Kenya has not always been known by this name; in fact, it is relatively new.
 It is difficult to establish what the country was called before the arrival of European colonialists in the late 19th and early 20th centuries, because Kenya as we know it today did not exist.
 Instead of a formalized nation, the country was simply part of the larger region known as East Africa.

 Indigenous tribes and early Arabic, Portuguese and Omani settlers would have had their own names for specific areas within East Africa, and for the city states that they established along the coast.
 In Roman times, it is thought that the area stretching from Kenya to Tanzania was known by a single name, Azania.
 Kenya's borders were only formalized in 1895 when the British established the East Africa Protectorate.